ReturnHelper/return-request-api-docs/source/getting_start.rst

 .. _gettingstarted-ReturnArrival:

-Return inventory at the return arrival
+Return Inventory at the return arrival
 --------------------------------------

-When the return shipment arrives a warehouse, it will be marked received.
+When the return shipment arrives a warehouse, it will be marked received and converted into Return Inventory for seller's further management.
+(See :ref:`section-ReturnInventory`)

-Thus, it will become return inventory for seller's further management.
+It is very important to note that **the whole shipment will be handled as a single Return Inventory** when converting :ref:`section-ReturnRequest` into :ref:`section-ReturnInventory`.

 There are two types of return arrival:

 `Type 1:`